trammell/recipe-book/susans-recipes.md

 teaspoon salt and bring to boil.
 Reduce heat, cover and simmer until beef is tender, stirring occasionally, about 2 hours.

 Uncover; increase heat to medium.
+Add chickpeas.
 Boil stew until juices are slightly thickened, about 10 minutes.
-Serve over rice.
+Serve over rice with naan and samosas.

+* This recipe doubles or even triples well.
+It also reheats well.
+Try freezing in 1-qt containers, then thawing and warming on the stove (takes about 20 minutes) for a quick but good mid-week meal.

+Alternative crock-pot cooking method:

+* Prepare onions and beef as above (this can be done the night before).
+Cook
+* all ingredients except milk and chickpeas in crock pot on low for approximately 8 hours.
+* Stir in milk and cooked chickpeas, warm and serve.

 ## Slow-Cooked Carnitas Tacos